 A Quick Recap

-So what have we learned from our quick drive through the background screening process?
+Here’s what we have learned from our quick drive through the background screening process:

 - With each shortcut to the recruitment process comes an associated risk to your company.

 - There are many costs associated with a bad hire, some direct and some indirect, which can be better mitigated with a thorough screening program.

 - There can be a high price to pay for companies who don’t check their candidates’ education and professional credentials.

 - Background screening can help manage this risk and identify candidates with reportable criminal activity history to help inform your hiring decisions.

 When it comes to employment screening, we believe it’s better to be safe than sorry.
 A background verification solution will filter out the bad, retain the best – key for a harmonious work environment and steady business growth.

 How does a bad hire affect a company?

 The consequences of a bad hire within the company can be as follows:

 - Ruin the company’s reputation